filecoin-project/lotus-docs/content/en/storage-providers/advanced-configurations/sealing.md

   # env var: LOTUS_SEALING_TERMINATEBATCHWAIT
   #TerminateBatchWait = "5m0s"

-  # UseSyntheticPoRep, when set to true, will reduce the amount of cache data held on disk after the completion of PreCommit 2 to 11GiB.
+  # UseSyntheticPoRep, when set to true, will reduce the amount of cache data held on disk after the completion of PreCommit2 to 11GiB.
   #
   # type: bool
   # env var: LOTUS_SEALING_USESYNTHETICPOREP